Russian Special Forces University: Maneuvers at the North Pole

-In April 2016, the team composed of the Russian National Guard Troops "Flying Squad" members, who were trained at a special program developed by the university's instructors with the support from the Russian Geographic Society, held unique military tactical training in the Arctic.
-Under the guidance from the instructors, the team landed on the North Pole three times to practice different methods of special-purpose training in severe Arctic conditions over the course of three weeks.
-The trainees proved that they can fulfill tasks of any complexity in the extreme conditions in any part of the planet.
-This training provided methodological material and practical experience in relation to special operations drilling in the Polar conditions.
+In April 2016, a team composed of the Russian National Guard Troops "Flying Squad" members, who were trained at a special program developed by the university's instructors with the support from the Russian Geographic Society, held a military tactical training exercise in the Arctic.
+Under the guidance of the instructors, the team landed on the North Pole three times to practice different methods of special-purpose exercises in severe Arctic conditions over the course of three weeks.
+This training was intended to provide methodological practical experience in relation to special operations drilling in the Polar conditions.

 "Chaborz" Buggy Production Startup

-In March 2017 the university's instructors team guided the production of the first combat buggies «Chaboz M-3» in Chechnya.
-The features of the vehicle include light construction, high cross-country ability and multifunctionality.
-Buggy is intended for transportation of troops and cargoes in heavy-going regions and off-road with high speed and high ride comfort.
-Thanks to these new vehicles forces in the course of special operations can quick strike militants' positions in forests, mountains and settlements and retreat immediately afterwards.
-Currently the buggies are used in training maneurves of troops in Russia, and some has been supplied to Syria.
+In March 2017 the university's instructors team guided the production of the first combat buggies «Chaboz M-3» in Chechnya. «Chaboz M-3» is intended for transportation of troops and cargo in difficult terrain, with high speed and high ride comfort.
+Currently the buggies are used in training maneurves of troops in Russia, and some have been supplied to Syria.

 Tactical Shooting Championship among Special Forces Units

-In May 2017 in Tactical City at the university was held V Open Championship of the Chechen Republic – a competition for various law enforcement structures of Russia.
+In May 2017 in Tactical City at the university was held V Open Championship of the Chechen Republic – a competition for the various law enforcement structures of Russia.